lse-ds105/ds105a-2024-project-error_105/reflections/changcejonathan.md

 ![Specific Code 1](./supporting_evidence_jonathan/specific_code_1.png)

-Lastly, I also created visualisations to portray the trends and patterns that I encountered along the way.
+Furthermore, I created visualisations to portray the trends and patterns that I encountered along the way.

 ![Specific Code 2](./supporting_evidence_jonathan/specific_code_2.png)

 I also suggested the usage of SQL's `JOIN` function, allowing us to seamlessly link Pokémon to locations based on the ranking.

 ![Specific Code 3](./supporting_evidence_jonathan/specific_code_3.png)

+Lastly, I designed the structure and content of the `process` page, as well as the Pokémon segment of the `findings` page, before Hailey added the aesthetic web design.

 #### Large Collection Space Required
 While storing the data, I realised that there were various types of data being collected that were not necessary, including many keys in the `json` file with the word `'sprites'`.
 As such, I kept what was needed and removed the rest to reduce the storage space required.